Transfer Window Logic

 if evt_hash in self.processed_hashes:

-continue # Idempotent skip
+continue # Idempotent skip on redelivery.

 self.processed_hashes.add(evt_hash)